 Pre-registration for exhibition visitors is now in full swing!
 Please visit the official website to register in advance.
 The pre‑registration fee is RMB 50, and upon completion you will receive an electronic visitor pass (for mainland Chinese visitors) or an electronic confirmation letter (for visitors from Hong Kong, Macao, Taiwan, and overseas).

-Article sourced from: PR Newswire
+Article excerpted from: PR Newswire

 Request a Quote